mongodb-developer/service-tests/README.md

 ### On AWS DocumentDB

- * Setup a DocumentDB Cluster and an EC2 server using the instructions provided [here](https://docs.aws.amazon.com/documentdb/latest/developerguide/getting-started.html).
+ * Set up a DocumentDB Cluster and an EC2 server using the instructions provided [here](https://docs.aws.amazon.com/documentdb/latest/developerguide/getting-started.html).
  * Step 1 will help you install the DocumentDB Cluster and setup the security aspect.
  * Step 2 will help you setup an EC2 server in the same VPC because it's currently not possible to connect to DocumentDB from the outside of the VPC and AWS.
  * The step 3 is optional as we are going to use the MongoDB Shell from our Docker image but you can still go through step 3 to validate your setup and that you are allowed to connect from this EC2 server.